Occupational Injury Plans and Arbitration Agreements in Employment Contracts

 Occupational Injury Plans and Arbitration Agreements In Employment Contracts

 The State of Texas is unique in many ways.
 One place we are truly unique is when it comes to worker's compensation law.
-Unlike all the other 49 States in the union, Texas does not require employers to provide workers compensation coverage.
+Unlike all the other 49 states in the union, Texas does not require employers to provide workers compensation coverage.
 However, Texas does penalize employers by making the employer waive all of their common law defenses when an employee is injured on the job and there is no worker's compensation coverage in place.

 Alternative Plans Do Not Provide the Same Coverage

-In order to avoid the harsh penalties imposed on those who do not protect employees against a workplace injury, many employers provide cheaper and less expansive injury plans to their employees and force their employees to sign a waiver of their right to sue in favor of going to arbitration.
+To avoid the harsh penalties imposed on those who do not protect employees against a workplace injury, many employers provide cheaper and less expansive injury plans to their employees and force their employees to sign a waiver of their right to sue in favor of going to arbitration.
 These plans are cheaper because they do not provide anywhere near the same type of benefits to an injured employee that Texas Worker's Compensation Insurance provides.

-Waiver Of the Right To Sue the Employer
+Waiver Of The Right To Sue the Employer

 In addition to offering a separate type of injury coverage, the employers typically include a provision that requires the employee to arbitrate his claims arising from an on the job accident.
 This means he is waiving his right to sue in exchange for the benefits of the occupational injury plan and arbitration as a means to resolve any other claims for pain, suffering, scarring, disfigurement, or other economic losses not covered by the plan.

 Courts Defer to Arbitrator Where Arbitration Agreements Can Be Modified